 design Paolo Vernier

-Solid, curious and particular, Midj's Clessidra Table applies the idea of time that passes to the round shape.
-With a diameter of 150 cm it consists of two conical elements that intersect each other with a thin metal ring, recalling a real hourglass.
-For a greater possibility of customization, the table is available entirely in wood or in a two-tone version, with a glass-ceramic top and a wooden or metal base.
+Sturdy, unique, and particular, Midj’s Clessidra Table associates the passing of time to its round shape.
+With a diameter of 150 cm, it consists of two conical elements joined by a thin metal ring, recalling a real hourglass.
+The table is available either entirely in wood or in a two-tone version, with a glass-ceramic top and a wooden or metal base.

 design Nicola Bonriposi

-The shape of the stones smoothed by water and wind on the beaches inspired the design of Concave.
-The designer Nicola Bonriposi has designed a family object in a unique way, transforming it into an object destined to last over time.
-The external formal simplicity hides a complex internal and design technology, which plays with lights and shadows.
-Concave can create versatile furnishing solutions: in living environments, with a single static central base, or in the workplace with large floors supported by multiple repetitive bases that are connected continuously.
+The shape of stones smoothed by water and wind on beaches inspired the design of Concave.
+The designer Nicola Bonriposi has created something unique and familiar, transforming it into an object destined to last over time.
+The external formal simplicity hides a sophisticated internal design technology which plays with lights and shadows.
+Concave creates versatile furnishing solutions in living rooms through a single static central base, or in workplaces with large tops supported by various connected bases.

-The Concave table is available in round or rectangular version.
-The base is made of steel, top in cristalceramica.
+The Concave table is available in the round or rectangular version.
+The base is made of steel, and the top is in cristal-ceramic.

 design Fabrizio Batoni

-The Calla collection is a concentrate of style.
-The polypropylene shell is made with an injection mold and is available in the chair or armchair version with armrests and can be upholstered in fabric, imitation leather or leather.
-The metal or wooden bases allow you to create infinite combinations, making Calla a versatile furnishing element, ideal for public and private spaces.
+The Calla collection is a concentration of style.
+The polypropylene shell is made with an injection mold and is available in the chair or armchair version with armrests and can be upholstered in fabric, faux leather or leather.
+The metal or wooden bases allow infinite combinations, making Calla a versatile furnishing element, ideal for public and private spaces.

 design Paolo Vernier

-Soft, comfortable and with fine lines, Lea by Midj offers a steel structure that makes it particularly elegant.
-A metal contour outlines the seat, giving a play of light that highlights the refined design.
+Soft, comfortable, and with fine lines, Lea by Midj offers a steel structure that makes it particularly elegant.
+A metal contour outlines the seat, creating a play that draws attention to its refined design.

-Elegance and versatility distinguish Lea, which can be upholstered with additional materials including wood, to meet the most diverse needs in residential and public settings.
+Lea’s characterizing elements are elegance and versatility.
+This chair can be upholstered with additional materials, including wood, to meet the most diverse needs in residential and public settings.

 design Roberto Paoli

-Designed by designer Roberto Paoli, the new Pippi collection by Midj includes the chair, the armchair and two stools with different heights.
-Two curved metal tubes make up the original structure of the new Pippi chair, completely covered with a single covering of Vision fabric, lightly padded and bi-elastic that dresses the chair in a sartorial manner.
+Designed by designer Roberto Paoli, the new Pippi collection by Midj includes chairs, armchairs, and lounge chairs with armrests and two stools available in different heights.
+Two curved metal tubes make up the original structure of the Pippi collection, wholly covered with a single coating of slightly padded bielastic fabric which perfectly dresses the chair.

-An extremely versatile collection that can be customized thanks to the wide range of colors available both in fabric and steel feet.
+The collection is extremely versatile and customizable thanks to the wide range of colors available both for the fabric and for the chairs’ steel feet.

-The Suite Collection, presented on the occasion of the 2017 Salone del Mobile, is now completed by unpublished bookcase and desk.
-Rigorous, elegant and refined, the range of chairs, armchairs, table and coffee table made of wood, steel and Tuscan leather are part of the range.
+The Suite Collection, presented at the Salone del Mobile 2017, is now completed by the brand new bookcase and desk.
+Chairs, armchairs, a table, and coffee table made of wood, steel, and Tuscan leather are part of the elegant and refined collection.

-Made with a wooden structure, shelves and tube in painted steel, the Midj Suite Library defines a minimal and elegant design.
-The piece of furniture is available in the wall-mounted model or in the "back-to-back" version and is characterized by the extraordinary chromatic variety: the steel shelves are available in 16 matt colors and it is possible to choose the wooden structure from 9 finishes ( including painted red, blue and gray); the rear column, in addition to 16 opaque colors, is present in 3 glossy shades including rose gold, black nickel and chrome.
+Made with a wooden structure, shelves, and painted steel tube, the Midj Suite Library is characterized by minimal and elegant design.
+This piece of furniture is available in the wall-mounted version or in the “back-to-back” version and is characterized by the extraordinary chromatic variety: the steel shelves are available in 16 matt colors, and the wooden structure can be chosen among 9 finishes (including painted red, blue and gray); the rear column, in addition to 16 opaque colors, is present in 3 glossy shades including rose gold, black nickel, and chrome.

-An original and modern design characterizes the new Midj Suite Desk, which consists of a smoked-colored flat glass top, supported by four asymmetrical legs and a steel tube that recalls the minimalist and clean style of the Library Suite.
-The wooden structure is available in 9 shades and the steel offers the choice between 16 opaque colors to meet different tastes and needs.
+An original and modern design characterizes Midj’s new Suite Desk, which consists of a smoked-colored flat glass top, supported by four asymmetrical legs and a steel tube that recalls the minimalist and clean style of the Library Suite.
+The wooden structure is available in 9 shades while 16 opaque colors are available for the steel to meet different tastes and need.

-The possibility of adding a leather magazine rack gives an element of further character and personality to the entire design structure.
+The possibility of adding a leather magazine rack gives this piece of furniture further character and personality.

 design Beatriz Sempere

 The Apelle collection expands and finds new variations in different living environments.
-The design maintains its distinctive features adapting to the new pieces: the desk and the bookcase.
+The design maintains its distinctive features adapting to the new pieces of furniture: the desk and the bookcase.

 The Apelle bookcase incorporates the painted steel tube that characterizes the desk, and the entire collection in its structure.
 The idea is to create a dynamic library: the vertical architecture can be customized at different heights, choosing to combine two or four wooden shelves between them.

-The Apelle desk is not only a practical piece of furniture, it is a real design element that fits with character into the interior spaces.
-The typical style of the Beatriz Sempere designer is recognizable in the rounded shapes of the wooden top with drawers, while the distinctive element of the collection, the painted steel tube, acts as a base.
-The design plays with the continuous shapes, both of the surface and of the tube, which continues without interruptions in height beyond the top where a practical LED lighting system is integrated.
+The Apelle desk is not only a practical piece of furniture; it is a real design element that fits with character any interior space.
+The typical style of designer Beatriz Sempere is recognizable in the rounded shapes of the wooden top with drawers, while the collection’s distinctive element, the painted steel tube, acts as a base.
+The design plays with continuous shapes, both on the surface and along the tubes, which extend upwards where a practical LED lighting system has been integrated.